 People with symptoms of a peptic ulcer may undergo a test known as an upper endoscopy.
 A doctor passes a lighted, flexible tube with a camera through the mouth and into the stomach.
 In some cases, it is possible to treat a bleeding ulcer during the endoscopy.

-Doctors often treat ulcers with medications that block or reduce stomach acid.
+Doctors often treat peptic ulcers with medications that block or reduce stomach acid.
 These medicines include:

-People who take NSAIDs and who are diagnosed with a peptic ulcer may need to stop taking the NSAID.
+People who take NSAIDs and have a peptic ulcer may need to stop taking NSAIDs temporarily.

-When a doctor diagnoses a person with a H.pylori infection, they will prescribe antibiotics and other medicines to kill the bacteria.
-H. pylori is tricky to kill, so to ensure that the treatment is successful, a person must take all medicines as prescribed, even if they feel better.
+If a doctor diagnoses a person with an H.pylori infection, they will prescribe antibiotics and other medicines to kill the bacteria.
+H. pylori can be difficult to kill, so to ensure that the treatment is successful, a person must take all medicines as prescribed, even if they feel better.

-With proper treatment, a peptic ulcer can be treated, and most people recover completely.
-They may need to avoid taking NSAIDs, and many people need a follow-up endoscopy to ensure the ulcer is gone.
-Any signs or symptoms of a bleeding ulcer require urgent medical attention.
+With the correct treatment, a peptic ulcer — even one that causes minor bleeding — can heal, and most people recover completely.
+They may need to avoid taking NSAIDs temporarily, and many people need a follow-up endoscopy to ensure the ulcer is gone.

 Even though minor bleeding from peptic ulcers is not life threatening, a person should talk with a doctor if they believe they have symptoms.
 This is because, over time, minor bleeding can become severe and can cause a medical emergency.